 - Debit card purchases

 - ATM withdrawals

-  - Automatic payments taken directly from your bank balance
+- Automatic payments taken from your bank balance

 - Cash transfers between bank accounts

-  If you have found yourself in a situation where you have overdrawn money from your checking account, there are a few things you should do.
-First, transfer funds into your overdrawn account as soon as possible.
+If you have overdrawn money from your checking account, transfer funds into your overdrawn account as soon as possible.
 Often, banks will not charge refund fees when account owners replace overdrawn amounts within 24 hours or less.